DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: Case Studies

-The second case study inspired by conversation with researcher P7, demonstrates how \worldviewer can be used to improve the representation of minorities in contexts were they typically lack representation.
-Here, the researcher utilizes the baseline Stable Diffusion model to prompt ``a photo of a CEO of a silicon valley start up'' and generates 5 images.
-The researcher explains how, based on their experience using GTI and their experience in the entrepreneurship space, they expect to see images of white males giving a presentation.
-Once baseline images begin to generate and load in, the user confirms their hypothesis, pointing out how all images represent middle aged, Caucasian, male leaders (Figure \ref{fig: CaseStudy2}A).
-Once finished observing the baseline outputs, the researcher chooses to use the \worldviewer to generate images.
-They wish to investigate the effect of setting a worldview to represent specific demographics of CEOs.
-The researcher is familiar with the entrepreneurship space, and with the notion that men are more likely to receive funding for their startup, therefore they want to test an alternate scenario that showcases and changes the narrative of what it means to look like a successful CEO.
-After browsing through and visualizing the demographic distributions for each of the worldview options, the researcher selects the absolute editing technique to see if they can generate people that look similar to themselves in the images.
+Inspired by conversation with P7, this case study demonstrates how \worldviewer can be used to improve the representation of minorities in contexts where they typically lack representation.
+Here the user who grew up in Kenya, explains how in the past when they tried making birthday posters and art of their friends using TTI, they had to stop due to the difficulty of representing darker skin tones and facial features accurately.

+The user, a business professional and aspiring CEO, utilizes the baseline Stable Diffusion model to prompt ``\texttt{a photo of a CEO of a silicon valley start up}'' and generates 5 images.
+The user explains how, based on their experience using TTI and their experience in the entrepreneurship space, they expect to see images of white males giving a presentation since they are historically most represented.
+They are interested in seeing if they can use the tool to represent their unique perspective, and generate CEOs that also have darker skin tone.

+The user selects the absolute editing technique to see if they can generate people that look similar to themselves in the images.
 They select to represent female gender and Black ethnicity, as well as 30-39 year olds and 40-49 year olds, and generate 5 new images (Figure \ref{fig: CaseStudy2}B).
-The researcher scans the images and observes that the individuals look like individuals of color.
+The user scans the images and observes that the individuals look like individuals of color.
 They zoom into the images, and observe that figures represented 2, 3 and 5 are seemingly female, while 1 and 3 are unclear.